Panel User Guide

 The Panel has been established as a coordinated procurement, also referred to as a Whole of Australian Government (WoAG) arrangement.

-The Panel is being established in three phases, with each phase conducted via a separate open approach to market.
+The Panel was established in three phases, with each phase conducted via a separate open approach to market.

 The three procurement phases are aligned with the Panel Service Areas: